 Weekend CDL Training Courses

 Roadmaster’s weekend courses provide all of the same expert knowledge and instruction of our weekday course.
-Weekend programs run 7am-6pm, Saturdays, and Sundays, and are available at select locations.
+Weekend programs run 7am-6pm, Saturdays, and Sundays, and are currently only available at select locations.

 Earning your Class A Commercial Driver’s License (CDL), the required license of Professional Truck Drivers, isn’t as time-consuming as a traditional degree (think two years for an AA, another two for a BA).
 However, CDL training does require students to complete 160-course hours that involve a mixture of hands-on and in-class lessons.